 The Bay Area is home to one of the United States’ most diverse refugee communities!
 To date, we have trained people from over 29 countries.

 Where are your training programs located?

-Currently, our program takes place in San Diego and Oakland, with plans to expand to other cities with a robust coffee scene and a large refugee population.
+Currently, our program takes place in Oakland and Seattle, with plans to expand to other cities with a robust coffee scene and a large refugee population.
 Interested in helping us grow to your area?
-Let us know by filling out the form below.
+Let us know by filling out the form at the bottom.

 How many people have you trained so far?